-Bulgaria is one of thirteen new EU member states to receive Switzerland's support through an enlargement contribution.
+Bulgaria is one of the 13 new EU member states to receive support through Switzerland's contribution to the enlarged EU.
 The total contribution for Bulgaria is CHF 76 million.
 The framework agreement for this bilateral cooperation programme with Bulgaria was signed in September 2010 in Bern.
 The funding-commitment period for projects in Bulgaria ran until December 2014.

-The State Secretariat for Economic Affairs and the SDC are each responsible for half of the programme.
-The projects will run until 2019.
+The State Secretariat for Economic Affairs and the SDC share the running of the programme.
+The implementation of the projects will continue until 2019.
 Important themes are sustainable development, environmental protection, security and research.

 Privately-funded projects, e.g. by Pro Helvetia, facilitate Swiss-Bulgarian ties in music, sport and dance.
 Partnerships between towns and cities in the two countries also promote mutual cultural understanding.
 One example is the partnership between Thun and Gabrovo, a city in the Balkan Mountains.

 Swiss nationals in Bulgaria

 According to the Statistics on the Swiss Abroad, 289 Swiss nationals were living in Bulgaria at the end of 2016.